Atlas200dk/sample-videoanalysisperson/Readme_en.md

     >![](public_sys-resources/icon-note.gif) **NOTE：**
     >**Presenter Server** of people detection supports up to two **_presenter\_view\_app\_name_** to display at the same time.

      The navigation tree on the left displays the **app name** and channel name of the video.
 The large image of the extracted video frame   and the detected target small image are displayed in the middle.
 After you click the small image, the detailed inference result and score are displayed on the right.

      This application supports human body attribute detection, and facial attribute detection.

       -   Human body attributes include:

           Ages (ages 16–30, 31–45, 46–60 as well as 61 and above); Backpack; Carrying other; Casual lower; Casual upper; Formal lower; Hat; Jacket; Jeans; Leather Shoes; Logo; Short hair/Long hair; Male/Female; Messenger Bag; Muffler; No accessory; No carrying; Plaid; Plastic bags; Sandals; Shoes; Shorts; Short Sleeve; Skirt; Sneaker; Stripes; Sunglasses; Trousers; T-shirt; Upper other; V-Neck.

           In the detailed inference result display area on the video analysis interface, **Age**, **Male/Female**, and **Short hair/Long hair** are mandatory.
 Other attributes are displayed only when the confidence level is greater than 0.5.

        -   Facial attribute detection supports age and gender identification.

 ## Follow-up Operations<a name="zh-cn_topic_0203223281_section1092612277429"></a>

 -   **Stopping People Detection application**

-    After the video program is analyzed, it will automatically stop and exit, as shown in[Figure 17](#zh-cn_topic_0203223281_fig853816815204)
+    After the video program is analyzed, it will automatically stop and exit, as shown in [Figure 17](#zh-cn_topic_0203223281_fig853816815204)

     **Figure 17**  people detection application stops<a name="zh-cn_topic_0203223281_fig853816815204"></a>
     ![](figures/videoperson应用程序停止.png "people detection application stops")